 CVUUS Meditation Group

-We meet every Sunday from 7 to 8 PM in the CVUUS Fenn House Chapel, 2 Duane Court, in Middlebury.
+We will resume meeting every Sunday from 7 to 8 PM in the CVUUS Fenn House Chapel, 2 Duane Court, in Middlebury when we are able.
 Regardless of your experience with meditation or Buddhism, the CVUUS Meditation Group is open to all.

 We begin with 20 minutes of sitting meditation and 10 minutes of walking meditation.
 We then the session ends with 20 minutes of meditation and about 10 minutes of discussion.